clinstid/energydashws/README.md

 Left to do:

-* Move the configuration out to XML instead of hardcoded in the MongoDB class
 * Build the RESTful API - Started, have an "hours" resource with a start and end parameters and "readings" resource that can give the last raw reading.

 ## Building